-The river tubing Scotland trip runs from April to October and lasts three hours, costing from £55 per person.
-All equipment is included and you’ll be accompanied by qualified, experienced guides who can adapt the experience to suit all ages and ability levels.
+The river tubing Scotland trip runs from April to October and lasts for around three hours, costing from £44 per person.
+All equipment is included and you’ll be accompanied by our qualified, experienced guides who can adapt the experience to suit all ages and ability levels.

 What gear do you need for river tubing UK?

 There are heated changing rooms at the ACE Adventures base, where you’ll be given the following:

 - Life jacket